techascent/tech.resource/README.md

 ```

 Distributed under the Eclipse Public License either version 1.0 or (at
 your option) any later version.
-Complements of ThinkTopic, LLC.
+Complements of Tech Ascent, LLC.